AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 - Missing cases cause a compile-time error

-- This applies to all :rust:`match` expressions
+- Applies to all :rust:`match` expressions

 .. code:: rust